Skip to main content Skip to secondary navigation

 • Only Academic Council or UML faculty are eligible to teach Frosh Seminars.

 • Frosh Seminars are offered by departments in exchange for support, in the form of billets or funding on an annual basis.
-They are part of Doerr, H&S, and SoE faculty’s Regular teaching load
+They are part of Doerr, H&S, and SoE faculty’s Regular teaching load.
+Please note, Frosh Seminars from Doerr, H&S, and SoE cannot count as Overload teaching for the instructor.

 Units & Weekly Class Meetings: